viswans83/injecting-validator/README.md

 validator.runRules(dependencyResolver, valueResolver, results);

 // Check for rule failures in the results object
-// in an application specifc manner
+// in an application specific manner
 ````

 The framework uses the supplied `DependencyResolver` to obtain an instances of the rule class.
 You